What small businesses can claim under $20,000 instant asset write-off?

 - Your aggregated annual turnover is less than $10 million.
 This includes the turnover of any business entities affiliated with or connected to yours.

-- You must elect to use the simplified depreciation rules for the 2025–26 income year.
+- You must elect to use the simplified depreciation rules for the income year you are claiming.
 This is a key requirement.
 The IAWO is only available under these rules.

 - The total cost of the asset must be less than $20,000.
 If you are registered for GST, this is the GST-exclusive price.
 If you are not registered for GST, the threshold includes GST.

-- The asset must first be used or installed, ready for use, for a taxable business purpose between 1 July 2025 and 30 June 2026.
+- The asset must first be used or installed, ready for use, for a taxable business purpose before 30 June of the income year you are claiming.

 - The write-off applies to both new and second-hand assets.
 This provides you flexibility to purchase used equipment, machinery, or technology and still claim the full deduction immediately.